-- 1 (1) IN GENERAL.-The report required by sub- 2 section (a) shall be submitted in unclassified form, 3 but may include a classified annex.
-4 (2) PUBLIC AVAILABILITY.-The unclassified 5 portion of the report required by subsection (a) shall 6 be made available on a publicly accessible internet 7 website.
-8 (d) Committees Specified.-The committees spec- 9 ified in this subsection are- 10 (1) the appropriate congressional committees; 11 (2) the Select Committee on Intelligence and 12 the Committee on Banking, Housing, and Urban Af- 13 fairs of the Senate; and 14 (3) the Permanent Select Committee on Intel- 15 ligence and the Committee on Financial Services of 16 the House of Representatives.
-17 SEC.
-208. BRIEFING TO FULFILL UNITED STATES-UKRAINE 18 STRATEGIC DIALOGUE OBJECTIVES.
-19 (a) IN GENERAL.-Not later than 90 days after the 20 date of the enactment of this Act, the Secretary of State 21 shall provide to the appropriate congressional committees 22 a briefing on efforts to deepen ties with Ukraine and fully 23 implement the objectives outlined in the United States- 24 Ukraine Charter on Strategic Partnership, signed by Secretary of State Antony Blinken and Ukrainian Foreign Minister Dmytro Kuleba on November 10, 2021.
+(1) IN GENERAL.-The report required by subsection (a) shall be submitted in unclassified form, but may include a classified annex.
+(2) PUBLIC AVAILABILITY.-The unclassified portion of the report required by subsection (a) shall be made available on a publicly accessible internet website. (d) Committees Specified.-The committees specified in this subsection are- (1) the appropriate congressional committees; (2) the Select Committee on Intelligence and the Committee on Banking, Housing, and Urban Affairs of the Senate; and fairs of the Senate; and (3) the Permanent Select Committee on Intel- (3) the Permanent Select Committee on Intel- (3) the Permanent Select Committee on Intel- ligence and the Committee on Financial Services of (3) the Permanent Select Committee on Intel- ligence and the Committee on Financial Services of the House of Representatives.
+(3) the Permanent Select Committee on Intel- ligence and the Committee on Financial Services of the House of Representatives.SEC.
+208. BRIEFING TO FULFILL UNITED STATES-UKRAINE (3) the Permanent Select Committee on Intel- ligence and the Committee on Financial Services of the House of Representatives.
+SEC.
+208. BRIEFING TO FULFILL UNITED STATES-UKRAINE STRATEGIC DIALOGUE OBJECTIVES.
+(3) the Permanent Select Committee on Intelligence and the Committee on Financial Services of the House of Representatives.
+SEC.
+208. BRIEFING TO FULFILL UNITED STATES-UKRAINE STRATEGIC DIALOGUE OBJECTIVES. (a) IN GENERAL.-Not later than 90 days after the (3) the Permanent Select Committee on Intelligence and the Committee on Financial Services of the House of Representatives.
+SEC.
+208. BRIEFING TO FULFILL UNITED STATES-UKRAINE STRATEGIC DIALOGUE OBJECTIVES. (a) IN GENERAL.-Not later than 90 days after the date of the enactment of this Act, the Secretary of State (3) the Permanent Select Committee on Intelligence and the Committee on Financial Services of the House of Representatives.
+SEC.
+208. BRIEFING TO FULFILL UNITED STATES-UKRAINE STRATEGIC DIALOGUE OBJECTIVES. (a) IN GENERAL.-Not later than 90 days after the date of the enactment of this Act, the Secretary of State shall provide to the appropriate congressional committees retary of State Antony Blinken and Ukrainian Foreign Minister Dmytro Kuleba on November 10, 2021.